August 10, 2010

 The North Room: A New Opportunity to Display Seals and Migration Era Objects

-During the McKim building restoration, the North Room of the building will be converted into a gallery designed to show a wide selection of Morgan's collection of antiquities, featuring ancient Near Eastern seals and tablets, Greek and Roman objects acquired by Morgan, and the Thaw Collection of what are called "Migration Era" objects.
+During the interior restoration of J. Pierpont Morgan’s Library, the North Room of the building will be converted into a gallery designed to show a wide selection of Morgan's collection of antiquities, featuring ancient Near Eastern seals and tablets, Greek and Roman objects acquired by Morgan, and the Thaw Collection of what are called "Migration Era" objects.
 The small-scale, delicately carved seals will be shown next to impressions rolled out in gray plasticine as well as blown-up photographs of the impressions that reveal the wealth of detail on these exquisitely carved stones.
 A challenge to the mounters will be four ancient Near Eastern clay tablets also to be displayed.
 They are extremely fragile objects containing text written in cuneiform, including the earliest known flood narrative.

 The Thaw Collection of objects created in Europe, Central Asia, and the Middle East between 300 and 1,000 A.D.—the Migration Era—will be shown in its entirety for the first time.
 These jeweled pieces are similar to those collected by Morgan himself and provide a link between antiquity and the early medieval world.
 In order to safely and attractively display these works—mostly made of gold or silver and including semi-precious stones—a professional mount maker will carefully pin each object to a panel making sure it is fully supported for vertical display.
 The panel will then be put in the case which will be lighted from above and both sides in order to allow viewers to see the intricate craftsmanship in these works.

 Morgan's Interest Beyond Ancient Western Asia

 Morgan extended his interest in non-western art and culture well beyond the ancient Near East.
 In 1871 he took his family to Egypt.
 In 1906, with Morgan's financial aid and direction, the Metropolitan Museum of Art sent a team of archaeologists to excavate sites along the Nile River.
 Morgan made frequent trips to the dig, always referring to the place as his "beloved Egypt."